groupdocs-search/GroupDocs.Search-Docs/net/release-notes/release-notes-2022/groupdocs.search-for-.net-22.10-release-notes.md

 ### Implement reverse image search functionality

 The reverse image search functionality provides the ability to search for similar images in archives, documents, and individual files.
+For more information, see the [Reverse image search](https://docs.groupdocs.com/search/net/reverse-image-search/) documentation page.

 ##### Public API changes